-The Regulations confer a power on the Secretary of State to designate persons who are, or have been, involved in certain activities.
-Designated persons may be excluded from the United Kingdom and may be made subject to financial sanctions, including having their funds or economic resources frozen.
+The Regulations confer a power on the Treasury to designate persons who are, or have been, involved in terrorism.
+Designated persons will be subject to financial sanctions, including having their funds and economic resources frozen.

 The Regulations provide for certain exceptions to this sanctions regime, in particular in relation to financial sanctions (for example to allow for frozen accounts to be credited with interest or other earnings) and also acts done for the purpose of national security or the prevention of serious crime.
-The Regulations also confer powers on the Treasury to issue licenses in respect of activities that would otherwise be prohibited under the financial sanctions imposed by these Regulations.
-Schedule 2 to these Regulations sets out the purposes pursuant to which the Treasury will issue such licences.
+The Regulations confer powers on the Treasury to issue licences in respect of activities that would otherwise be prohibited under the financial sanctions imposed.

 The Regulations make it a criminal offence to contravene, or circumvent, any of the prohibitions in these Regulations and prescribe the mode of trial and penalties that apply to such offences.
 The Regulations prescribe powers for the provision and sharing of information to enable the effective implementation and enforcement of the sanctions regime.
+The Regulations provide transitional provisions for the continuation of applicable exceptions and licences currently relied on under TAFA.